CharlesB91/harry-potter-quiz/README.md

 ## Aim

 The aim is to test the knowledge of any harry potter fan by answering a series of questions with multiple choice answers related to the film & book.
-This quiz is based around all ages for any occasion i.e. pub quiz or family events.
+This quiz is based around all ages and for any occasion i.e. pub quiz or family events.

 ### Business Goals

 - To ultimately test a user’s knowledge on the harry potter films/books.
 - To create a fun and interactive experience for the user whilst informing the user which question they are on and what their current score is.
 - User will be asked a series of 5 questions.
-Depending on the score will depend on what house they are placed into.
+Depending on their score will depend on what house they are placed into.
 - Once completed the quiz the user will be informed which house in Hogwarts they belong with the corresponding house badge.

 ### Client Goals